bketelsen/getfleek.dev/src/pages/docs/multiple.md

 ### Run `fleek init`

+{% callout type="warning" title="Tip: Test Git First" %}
+Make sure your new computer is configured for Git before trying this.
+See [Configuring Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for more information.

+At a minimum, you should configure your name and email address.

+You should also test that you can connect to GitHub using SSH.
+See [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) for more information.
+A simple test is to run `ssh git@github.com` and see if you get a response.

+{% /callout %}

 Run `fleek init` to initialize Fleek on your new computer.
 Pass the URL of the repository you created earlier as an argument.

 ```shell